DistrictOfJoban/JCM-Docs/docs/players/blocks/pids_1a.md

 - jsblock:pids_1a
 ---

-The **PIDS 1A** block is a Passenger Information Display System based on the `pids_1` PIDS block in MTR Mod, with 3 arrival rows and enlarged text.
+The **PIDS 1A** is a block in Joban Client Mod which is based on the `pids_1` PIDS block in MTR Mod, with 3 arrival rows and enlarged text.

 This block is a part of [JCM PIDS](../features/jcm-pids.md), which includes extra features such as PIDS Preset and more.